feifang/awesome-visualization-guide/README.md

 18. What palette of colors should we choose to represent and illuminate information?
 A grand strategy is to _use colors found in nature_, especially those on the lighter side, such as blues, yellows, and grays of sky and shadow.
 Nature's colors are familiar and coherent, possessing a widely accepted harmony to the human eye -- and their source has a certain definitive authority.
 A palette of nature's colors help suppress production of garish and content-empty colorjunk.
 19. These perceived color shifts, while an infrequent threat to accuracy of reading in day-to-day information design, are surprising and vivid -- suggesting that color differences should not be relied upon as the sole method for sending a message admist a mosaic of complex and variable data (II | 5 | 92).
 Redundant and partially overlapping methods of data representation can yield a sturdy design, responding in one way or another to potential visual complication -- with, however, a resulting danger of fussy, cluttered, insecure, committee-style design.
 A crystalline, lucid redundancy will do (II | 5 | 93).
 20. Because of color-deficient vision, it is best to avoid making crucial data distinctions depend on the difference between red and green.
+21. An especially effective device for enhancing the explanatory power of time-series displays is to add spatial dimensions to the design of the graphic, so that the data are moving over space (in two or three dimensions) as well as over time.

 ## Appendix 3 - Reading Materials 附录 3